 - Emotional trauma

 - Other damages suffered by the worker’s survivors

 Many employers carry workers’ compensation insurance in Texas.
 This insurance system provides covered employees with income and medical benefits if they are injured on the job or have a work-related injury or illness regardless of fault.

 In the case of death, the employee’s family receives partial income replacement benefits for various periods of time; however, the trade-off is the employee’s family cannot sue the employer for actual damages if the employee’s death was caused by negligence.

 If you find yourself in this unfortunate situation, do not rule out the possibility of a wrongful death case – know what questions to ask ahead of time.

 At Reyes Browne Reilley Law Firm, the client always comes first.
-If you or a loved one has experienced injuries from a construction or drill site accident, please contact our offices by phone, or submit the confidential Case Review form on this page.
+If you or a loved one has experienced injuries from a construction or drill site accident in Dallas, please contact our offices by phone, or submit the confidential Case Review form on this page.
 At your no-fee consultation, we will help lay out the best plan for you and your family to get the maximum amount of compensation to which you are entitled.